 Our guinea pig is…

-...Isle Surf and SUP - a (you guessed it) surfboard and paddle board retailer.
-For the sake of not overcomplicating this example, we are going to focus solely on their paddle board competitors.
+…Isle Surf and SUP – a surfboard and paddleboard retailer.
+For the sake of not overcomplicating this example, we are going to focus solely on their paddleboard competitors.

-Listed below are the search results (psa: for the sake of example, I removed a few annoying ads that were in the way 🙄).
+Listed below are the search results (psa: for the sake of example, I removed a few ads that were in the way).

 ^Looking at the above list, the competitors that Isle Surf and SUP should focus on are YOLO Boards, Tower, Boardworks, Walmart, REI, and DICKs.